 About the role of PCC

-Police and Crime Commissioners (PCCs) were elected for the second time on 5 May 2016 in 40 force areas across England and Wales.
+Police and Crime Commissioners (PCCs) were elected for the third time on 6 May 2021 in 40 force areas across England and Wales.
 Every force area is represented by a PCC, except Greater Manchester and London, where PCC responsibilities lie with the Mayor.

 What does a PCC do?